SBU-Josh/cocoa2/README.md

     wget https://repo.continuum.io/miniconda/Miniconda3-py37_4.8.3-Linux-x86_64.sh

-    /bin/bash Miniconda3-py37_4.8.3-Linux-x86_64.sh -f -b -p $CONDA_DIR

 After installation, users must source conda configuration file, see the line below (add such line to your $.bashrc$ file)

     source $CONDA_DIR/etc/profile.d/conda.sh

-(**warning**) When running conda for the first time, use the instructions below to configure the use of channels
+When running conda for the first time, use the instructions below to configure the use of channels

     conda config --set auto_update_conda false
     conda config --set show_channel_urls true